PLTools/OCanren/README.md

 frameworks (the library itself uses [GT](https://github.com/dboulytchev/generic-transformers)).

-If the type is recursive, then, as a rule, it has to be abstracted from itself, and then injected as in the previous case:
+If the type is recursive, then, as a rule, it has to be abstracted from itself, and then injected as in the previous case, for example,

 ```ocaml
 type tree = Leaf | Node of tree * tree
 ```

+is converted into

 ```ocaml
 type 'self tree = Leaf | Node of 'self * 'self